Tiny Davis: Filmography

 Davis was featured in two independent short documentary films produced and directed by Greta Schiller and Andrea Weiss.
 International Sweethearts of Rhythm: America's Hottest All-Girl Band (1986) presented a history of the first racially integrated all-female jazz band in the United States.
 Davis was one of six surviving band members interviewed in the film.

 In 1988, she was the co-featured artist in the documentary Tiny & Ruby: Hell Divin' Women that focused primarily on Davis' career after leaving the Sweethearts, as well as her 40+-year relationship with Ruby Lucas.
 Tiny & Ruby had its premiere at the 1988 Chicago Lesbian and Gay International Film Festival, with Chicago residents Davis and Lucas in attendance.

 Personal life

 As a young woman, she married Clarence Davis, and they had a son and two daughters.

 Later, bassist Ruby Lucas became Davis's life partner.
 Lucas was among the musicians in Davis' Hell Divers group.
 Davis and Lucas opened a club in Chicago, Tiny and Ruby's Gay Spot, in the late 1940s, which they ran through the 1950s.
-The couple were together over 40 years, until Tiny's death in Chicago on January 30, 1994.
+The couple were together over 40 years, until Davis's death in Chicago on January 30, 1994.